 We all know what to do if we catch on fire (stop, drop, and roll) or what to do when crossing a street (look both ways), but do you know the steps to ensure your garage door is running safely?

-This year, May is Garage Door Safety Month and at Top Quality Doors, we want to join the International Door Association’s initiative of informing families on proper garage door safety methods!
-Luckily, there is a quick and easy way to remind yourself of the steps for garage door safety, too: Look, Listen, Learn & Remember.
+May is Garage Door Safety Month and at Top Quality Doors, we want to join the International Door Association’s initiative of informing families on proper garage door safety methods!
+Luckily, there is a quick and easy way to remind yourself of the steps for garage door safety: Look, Listen, Learn & Remember.

-Listen for grinding and scraping sounds or any sound that seems out of the ordinary.
-There are many reasons your garage door may be making some hideous noises, including misaligned tracks, parts needing lubrication or replacement, broken springs, and failing parts, but don’t worry because we can help identify the problem and get you back on track!
+As your garage door operates, listen for grinding and scraping sounds or any sound that seems out of the ordinary.
+There are many reasons your garage door may be making some hideous noises, including misaligned tracks, parts needing lubrication or replacement, broken springs, and failing parts.
+However, don’t worry about these garage door issues because we can help identify the problem and get you back on track!

-Remember if you find any concerns regarding your garage door, contact a trained garage door professional (that’s us).
-We would be happy to assess the safety of your garage door, find ways to fix it, or even replace it with a brand new door that will be the talk of the neighborhood!
+Remember, if you find any concerns regarding your garage door then you should contact a trained garage door professional (that’s us).
+We would be happy to assess the safety of your garage door, find ways to fix it, or even replace it with a brand-new door that will be the talk of the neighborhood!

 While garage doors are a standard part of most homes, never forget that they are still very large, very heavy, and very dangerous machinery.
 If you have any questions or need help, call us anytime at 405.579.3667.
 And in the meantime, make sure you Look, Listen, Learn & Remember!